 This article provides an introduction to pesticide exposures, including background information on pesticides, how exposures occur, and information on experts who may be relevant if you have a case involving a pesticide exposure.

 What Can Go Wrong?

 Pesticide misapplications can and do occur because of poorly trained or untrained operators, lack of adherence to the requirements of the label, or simply human error when applying the pesticide.
 For example, chlordane, a chlorinated hydrocarbon pesticide, has been used to treat termites in residential homes.
-Misapplication has occurred in many cases due to accidental penetration of the pesticide into the homeowner heating ducts.
+Misapplication has occurred in many cases due to accidental penetration of the pesticide into the homeowner’s heating ducts.
 The homeowner would only become aware of the situation when the heat was turned on for the first time, often months later.
-With windows closed and pesticide vapors emanating from the ducts, human exposures occur.
+With windows closed and pesticide vapors emanating from the ducts, toxic human exposures may occur.

 There are a variety of experts whose services may be relevant in a pesticide related investigation.